-The Data Policy (“the Policy”) set out herein is intended to give reassurance to those providing data to the GL Education Group, by explicitly stating how such data is collected, stored and accessed via the strict industry standards on data security employed.
+This Notice is intended to give reassurance to those providing Personal Data to the GL Education Group, by explicitly stating how such data is collected, stored, and accessed according to Data Protection Legislation.

 The GL Education Group provides a rich collection of resources, including the ability to set up and administer various tests online, allow test takers to complete tests online and on paper, alongside associated marking and scoring services and to view reports on test performance and other relevant sets of data about tests and test takers (the “Service”).

 The Service is provided for those using our published products as well as those who have given explicit permission to participate in any research and development the GL Education Group is undertaking, including pre-published trial activity carried out as part of the development of our products (the “Research”).
 The latter is governed by our research code of practice (the “Code”) which is available on request.

-As part of the Service, organisations will choose and consent to the provision of organisational and personal information (the “Data”) through the uploading of relevant information to the GL Education Group.
-In doing so, the GL Education Group acknowledges that the ownership of the data remains with the administrating organisation.
-All requests to share data with other non-fee paying organisations will only be done on receipt of a certified permission form, for example where a school explicitly requests the GL Education Group to facilitate sharing of the school's data with other schools or organisations.
+As part of the Service, organisations will choose and consent to the provision of organisational and Personal Data through the uploading of relevant information to the GL Education Group.
+In doing so, the GL Education Group acknowledges that the ownership of the Personal Data remains with the administrating organisation.
+All requests to share Personal Data with other non-fee-paying organisations will only be done on receipt of a certified permission form, for example where a school explicitly requests the GL Education Group to facilitate sharing of the school's Personal Data with other schools or organisations.

-The information provided by organisations helps to personalise and continually improve the Service offered.
-We use any organisational information provided to help administer accounts, and to continuously refine the reliability and ease of use of the Service.
+The Personal Data provided by organisations helps to personalise and continually improve the Service offered.
+We use any Personal Data provided to help administer accounts, and to continuously refine the reliability and ease of use of the Service.
 We also use this information to help develop new services.
-We use the personal information provided to process an individual test and to process reports on tests.
-We also use this information to improve the platform, prevent or detect fraud or abuses of our website and enable third parties to securely carry out technical, logistical or other functions on our behalf.
+We use the Personal Data provided to process an individual test and to process reports on tests.
+We also use this Personal Data to improve the platform, prevent or detect fraud or abuses of our website and enable third parties to securely carry out technical, logistical or other functions on our behalf.

-- We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of personally identifiable customer information.
-Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you.
+- We maintain physical, electronic, and procedural safeguards in connection with the collection, storage, and disclosure of Personal Data.
+Our security procedures mean that we may occasionally request proof of identity before we disclose Personal Data to you.

 - It is important for you to protect against unauthorised access to your password and to your computer.
 You should be sure to sign off when you finish using a shared computer.

 - Organisations have access to a broad range of information about their accounts and interactions.
-On request, any user whose personal information we hold may request a copy of that information.
-In addition, on request, we will anonymise, amend or erase any personal information we hold in relation to a user.
+On request, any user whose Personal Data we hold may request a copy of that information.
+In addition, on request, we will anonymise, amend, or erase any Personal Data we hold in relation to a user.
 Students can typically not access their own personal details since this may include assessment results but on request a suitably qualified system Administrator (typically an administrator or teacher at their school) can access this information on their behalf.

 - Data will be accessible for the duration of the current academic year, or the past six months, whichever is longest, at which stage all data is archived from live access.